exprays/rocket/README.md

 A Typesafe, lightning-fast, high-performance API built using Hono and cloudflare workers which searches countries in milliseconds.

 It uses distriuted databases and cloudflare workers to provide superfast query messages throughout the world with the help of upstash.
+You can also switch database options between Redis & Serverless PostgreSQL.